-Dryer is NOT recommended.
+- Dryer is NOT recommended.

-- Placing your stockings in a mesh laundry bag will help protect them during the wash cycle.
+- When possible, place your stockings in a mesh laundry bag to help protect them during the wash cycle.

 Special care for thigh-high style hosiery

 The use of skin care products such as skin creams, body lotions or powder may prevent the silicone band from keeping the thigh high in place.
 Dry skin or excessive hair growth can also make the adhesive less effective.

 To improve the performance of the silicone band under the above conditions, we recommend the following steps:

 - Turn thigh high stockings inside out before washing.

-- Before main wash, thoroughly hand-wash the silicone band using a delicate fabric detergent.
+- Before the main wash, thoroughly hand-wash the silicone band using a delicate fabric detergent.

 - Follow the “Application and Care Instructions” included in the package.

 Replacing your garment

-The elastic fibres of your compression garment stockings will break down with wear.
+The elastic fibres of your compression garment stockings will eventually break down with wear.
 Proper care will increase the lifespan of your stockings, but you will need to replace your stockings approximately every 3-6 months depending on how often you are wearing them and how you are caring for your garments.
-As a general rule, if your garment becomes easy to put on it probably needs to be replaced.
+As a general rule, if your garment becomes easy to put on, it probably needs to be replaced.

 Do you require an appointment?